fishsciences/artemis_methods/title_page.md

 (ii) The acquisition, analysis, or interpretation of the
 data: MBE, MJ, SB, CD

-(iii) MBE, MJ, SB, CD, MDB, GS, AS - writing of the manuscript.
+(iii) Writing of the manuscript: MBE, MJ, SB, CD, MDB, GS, AS -

 # Data Archiving Statement

-All data and analysis code is available at [`https://github.com/fishsciences/artemis_methods`](https://github.com/fishsciences/artemis_methods)
+The data that support the findings of this study are openly available in the manuscript repository at [`https://github.com/fishsciences/artemis_methods`](https://github.com/fishsciences/artemis_methods)

+# Conflict of Interest

+MBE is a consultant hired by Cramer Fish Sciences to develop and maintain this software.